q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

     * Get the chunk or part of image and multiply it with the delta term of next layer to get delta filter(weight)
         * i.e. `layer.delta_weights[:, :, :, f] += chunk * nx_layer.delta[i, j, f]` a trick to understand the delta of next layer is by revisiting the input and output shape of layer.
 For a layer with 5 filters, output will have 5 channels.
 And the delta term of next layer will have same number of channels.
 Hence we are giving `[i, j, f]`.
 Note that for every step on input image(i.e step on row and col), `i`, `j` will increase by 1.
 Initially, `layer.delta_weights[:, :, :, f]` will be all 0s but it will change by visiting every chunks.
 Since we have filter of shape `(row, col, channels, num_filters)`, delta_weights is updated for each filter by adding it with multiplication of each chunk with corresponding next layer's delta.
         * Delta term of this layer will have shape of `(input_rows, input_cols, channels)` i.e equal to input shape.
 Hence we will set the delta term using the number of channels on this layer's filters.
 We will add the delta term for that chunk using each filters.
 Because each filters are responsible for the error and the contribution of each filter must be taken equally.
 The `layer.delta[rv:r, cv:c, :] += nx_layer.delta[i, j, f] * layer.weights[:, :, :, f]` is here to do this task.
-        * We increase i after completing row and j after completing column. `i` and `j` are used to get values from delta of next layer.
+        * We increase I after completing row and j after completing column. `i` and `j` are used to get values from delta of next layer.
     * We sum the delta term of this filter to get `delta_biases` due to this filter.
 * Finally, we get delta of this layer by applying derivative of activation function of this layer.